 Form Books Covering Several Areas of Law

-Hoffmann-Becking, M./Rawert, Peter (eds).
+- Hoffmann-Becking, M./Rawert, Peter (eds).
 Beck'sches Formularbuch zum Bürgerlichen, Handels- und Wirtschaftsrecht.
-13th edition.
+14th edition.
 München: C.H.
-Beck, 2013. (new edition every 3-4 years; covers civil, commercial and business law); (also available online in beck-online).
+Beck, 2022. (new edition every 3-4 years; covers civil, commercial and business law); (also available online in Beck-Online).

-Locher, H./Mes, P. (eds).
+- Locher, H./Mes, P. (eds).
 Beck'sches Prozessformularbuch.
-12th edition.
-München: Beck, 2012. (new edition every 3-4 years; compilation of forms on procedural issues in different subject areas; also available online in beck-online).
+15th edition.
+München: Beck, 2022. (new edition every 3-4 years; compilation of forms on procedural issues in different subject areas; also available online in Beck-Online).

 Special-Subject Form Books and Standard Contract Compilations

-Labor law: Schaub, Günter.
-Arbeitsrechtliche Formularsammlung und Arbeitsgerichtsverfahren.
-9th edition.
+- Labor law: Schaub, Günter.
+Arbeitsrechtliche Formularsammlung und Arbeitsgerichtsverfahren 11th edition.
 München: C.H.
-Beck, 2008.
-Labor law forms compilation; also available online in beck-online).
+Beck, 2015.
+Labor law forms compilation; also available online in Beck-Online).
 (Print edition currently not available.)

-Tax law: Formularbuch Recht und Steuern.
+- Tax law: Formularbuch Recht und Steuern.
 Gesellschaftsverträge, Sonstige Verträge, Besteuerungsverfahren, Rechtsmittelverfahren, Steuerstrafverfahren.
-7th edition.
-München: Beck, 2011. (tax law contracts and forms including articles of association, taxation procedures, legal redress, tax criminal law; also available online in beck-online).
+10th edition.
+München: Beck, 2021. (tax law contracts and forms including articles of association, taxation procedures, legal redress, tax criminal law; also available online in Beck-Online).

 There are over 600 legal journals in Germany published by a range of commercial vendors and covering every field of law.
 Unlike, for example, in the US, they are not written by law schools.
 They usually consist of three parts: scholarly treatises, cases, statutory laws and regulations, and documentation.
 In addition, they publish essays, discussions of cases, book reviews and information on developments of the law.
-As mentioned in paragraph 4. above, some journals specialize in publishing court decisions.
+As mentioned in section 4 (above), some journals specialize in publishing court decisions.
 They also give more extensive coverage than other journals of decisions of lower courts.